 How to send confirmation emails on WordPress

-In this article, I am going to show you how you can send confirmation mails on your WordPress site using Formidable Forms.
+In this article, I will show you how you can send confirmation emails on your WordPress site using Formidable Forms.
 Note that the free version of Formidable Forms is enough to send basic confirmation emails on your site.

 I have already covered a lot about Formidable Forms on my site.
 Just be sure to read my Formidable Forms guide and Formidable Forms review so that you can understand what this simple plugin can do to improve your business.

 With that said, let’s see how you set up the confirmation emails.